Running the analysis#

 only with the --test options)

--s, --scaleout INTEGER Overwrite scalout config
+-s, --scaleout INTEGER Overwrite scaleout config

 -c, --chunksize INTEGER Overwrite chunksize config